chevEldrid/mtgsite/_posts/2020-7-23-TTS-Azorius.md

 length: 15
 categories: ["The Top Shelf"]
 tags: [Commander]
-title: No More Ms. Nice Azorius
+title: No More Ms. Nice Azorius (Commander)
 hook: An article definitely written from the safety of my home.
 Not sponsored, commissioned, or mandated by the Azorius Senate.
 ---
 Dear readers, I would like to begin by clarifying that this is not written under duress, the Azorius Senate has not taken me captive, and I am perfectly happy to be writing this article on the glorious color combination of blue and white.
 I would additionally discourage any of you from committing crimes such as mana cheating, ramping without a permit, or attempting to win a game against an Azorious deck.
 Here to help me speak to this is our honored guest of the week,